Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Introduction

 \section{Introduction}

-Computed Tomography (CT) is a widely used imaging modality that reconstructs images of internal anatomy from X-ray projections acquired at multiple angles.
-The measured data, or sinogram, represent the line integrals of the object’s attenuation coefficient along different ray paths—mathematically modeled by the Radon transform \cite{hermena2023ct, radon20051}.
-The goal of CT image reconstruction is to recover the underlying attenuation map from these projections, forming an inverse problem: the inversion of the Radon transform.
-For fully sampled measurements with sufficient angular coverage, the inverse Radon transform may produce faithful reconstructions.
-However, in sparse-view CT, where the number of projection angles is significantly reduced and uniformly subsampled to lower radiation dose or shorter scan time \cite{han2018framing}, the inverse problem becomes ill-posed.
+Computed Tomography (CT) is a widely used imaging modality that reconstructs cross-sectional images of internal anatomy from X-ray projections acquired at multiple angles.
+The measured projection data (sinogram) represent line integrals of the object’s linear attenuation coefficient along different ray paths, mathematically modeled (for parallel-beam) by the Radon transform \cite{hermena2023ct, radon20051}.
+CT image reconstruction aims to recover the underlying attenuation map from these projections, forming an inverse problem—namely, inversion of the Radon transform.
+Under ideal conditions with fully sampled data and sufficient angular coverage, this inverse transform yields accurate reconstructions.
+However, in sparse-view CT (SVCT), where the number of projection angles is significantly reduced and uniformly subsampled to lower radiation dose or shorten scan time \cite{han2018framing}, the inverse problem becomes ill-posed.
 In such cases, direct inversion leads to severe noisy artifacts, and additional regularization or learning-based methods are required to achieve high-quality reconstructions.

+Classical CT reconstruction relies on filtered back projection (FBP) \cite{shepp1974fourier}, which is efficient but produces severe artifacts under sparse sampling \cite{abbas2013effects}.
+Other classical compressed sensing methods \cite{candes2006robust,donoho2006compressed,sidky2008image} improve quality by enforcing data consistency and sparsity priors, but at high computational cost.
+Deep learning has since transformed SVCT reconstruction: CNNs \cite{chen2017lowa,chen2017lowb} and transformer-based architectures \cite{zhang2021transct} substantially outperform classical methods.
+Unrolled model-based networks \cite{modl_19,adler2018learned,chen2018learn} bridge the gap between classical and learned approaches by unfolding iterative optimization into trainable network layers, embedding data consistency directly into the architecture.
+However, most of these approaches operate solely in the image domain, treating reconstruction as a post-processing step after FBP and discarding the rich information present in the raw sinogram.
+Dual-domain methods \cite{lin2019dudonet,wang2022dudotrans,zhou2022dudoufnet,wang2021indudonet} address this by jointly performing sinogram completion and image refinement with improved performance.